Skip to content

 val session = agent.newSession(runner, Some(toolExecutor))

-// Tools are executed automatically
+// Tools are executed automatically in a loop

 // Agent calls calculator, gets result, responds